 What is Bioidentical Hormone Replacement?

-Anna Marie Wysynski, M.D. at Vitality Anti-aging Centre is a Toronto Bioidentical Hormone Therapy Doctor that designs specialized Bioidentical Hormone Replacement Therapy programs for men and women.
+Anna Maria Wysynski, M.D. at Vitality Anti-aging Centre is a Toronto Bioidentical Hormone Therapy Doctor that designs specialized Bioidentical Hormone Replacement Therapy programs for men and women.
 Our bodies naturally produce fewer hormones as we get older, a fact that goes unnoticed by some and turns the lives of others into sheer misery.
 Both men and women experience the effects of unbalanced hormones, with most people experiencing moderate discomfort from it.
 The imbalance can happen at any time, although it is more closely associated with hypogonadism in men and menopause in women.
 Common symptoms for people of both genders include:

 - Problems with concentration